 - All questions are paired for easy pre- and post-testing, makeup tests, etc. You will not notice this on the sample documents, but if you visit the Play Area, it will be apparent that two questions in-a-row are always similar.
 This provides a nice balance between repetition and variety and also helps with test security, as the two questions, which are close in difficulty and style, can be assigned to different students and graded the same way.
 Note: Problem-Attic has a new option called “parallel forms” that takes advantage of the paired questions.
 You can very quickly create pre- and post-tests, makeup tests, forms A and B, etc. More details are here.

 - The questions are rich with graphics and interesting scenarios, including a lot of real-world data.
 With the editor, you can use these graphics and scenarios as the basis for new questions.
 The process is facilitated with a button in the editor labeled “Duplicate”.
 Also, Problem-Attic is smart enough not to repeat certain figures or text which is marked as an “intro”, if it appears in successive questions.

 All of the questions for state standards are original; there is no overlap with other parts of Problem-Attic, such as NY Regents exams or state released tests.
 There is some overlap in coverage between the state standards, but each has a large quantity of original questions.
 For example, for Oklahoma, about one-third of the questions are not used again for Common Core, Texas or Virginia.

 The state standards questions are available with a school subscription.
 Please note that a subscription serves teachers in all core subject areas.
 Although the state-specific questions are, at this time, for math only, the additional for-pay options in Problem-Attic are great for science, social studies, and ELA.
-These features include online testing, slideshow creation, exporting to an LMS, scoring and editing.
+These features include online testing, slideshow creation, export to an LMS, scoring, and editing.
 You can try these features in the Play Area and learn about the technology side of Problem-Attic here.